wp-plugins/remove-category-url/readme.txt

 == Installation ==

-1. Upload `remove-category-url.zip` to the `/wp-content/plugins/` directory
+1. Upload `remove-category-url.zip` to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. That's it!
 You sould now be able to access your categories via http://mydomain.com/my-category/

 == Frequently Asked Questions ==